 There are many horse ranches across Hokkaido, each of which has their own trekking trial offering stunning views as you ride your horse off into the horizon.
 Ranches will generally provide you with some cowboy boots (yeehaw!), but do make sure to wear clothing you don’t mind getting a bit dirty.
 Ranches operate throughout the warmer months of the year, but some even offer unique tours during Hokkaido’s cold winter months, allowing you to witness its snowy landscape.

 Apart from an abundance of forests and plains, Hokkaido is also home to many rivers.
 When the snow starts melting in April, they grow stronger and faster.
 Such a sight is alluring for any adventurer, making canoeing one of the most popular outdoor activities during the warmer months.

-For those of you wanting to take a canoe through narrow creeks, leaping over boulders and splashing back down into the clear melt-water of Hokkaido, there are several options.
-You could try this family-friendly whitewater rafting tour on the Shiribetsu River, or opt for canoeing and trekking around Lake Shikotsu.
+For those of you wanting to take a canoe through narrow creeks, leaping over boulders and splashing back down into the clear melt-water of Hokkaido, you could canoe and trek around Lake Shikotsu.

 Tours usually take half a day, spanning several kilometers in distance and costing between ¥5,000 and ¥12,000, which is not too bad.
 This price includes a wetsuit, but most operators advise you to wear easy clothes that you do not mind getting wet since you still … get wet … in a wetsuit.
 A spare set of clothing and a towel are also highly advisable.
 With regards to safety, a life jacket, helmet and, just in case, insurance are provided by the operators.